flytbase/flytdocs/source/docs/FlytPOD/FlytPOD_Quickstart.rst

    * In your laptop browser launch FlytConsole using URL: ``flytpod:9090/flytconsole``.
    * You can configure FlytPOD WiFi in hotspot or client mode.
 For automatic updates and Google maps to work, you need to connect FlytPOD  to your existing home/university WiFi network using client mode.
    * Detailed instructions for WiFi setup are given :ref:`here<flytpod router setup>`.
-   * Power off FlytPOD by pressing the power button on the back panel for 3 secs.
+   * Power off FlytPOD by gently pressing the power button on the back panel.
 Within few seconds RGB LED should turn amber.

    .. note:: Note that next time you start FlytPOD it will take some time for the RGB led to start up.
 This behavior will repeat every time you do a graceful shutdown as described above.